aldro61/kover2_paper/models/README.md

 The models are organized by algorithm, species, and antimicrobial agent.

-## Format

-All models are provided in FASTA format to facilitate their annotation using tools such as [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome).
-Equivalent rules are also given in separate FASTA files.

 ## Visualization

-A visual representation of each model is given in PDF format.
+A visual representation of each model is given in PDF format (see [example](https://github.com/aldro61/kover2_paper/tree/master/models/cart_b/mycobacterium%20tuberculosis/pyrazinamide/repeat_5)).
 You can generate this representation for your models using the following script:

 ```
 python plot_model.py model.fasta
 ```

+## Format

+All models are provided in FASTA format to facilitate their annotation using tools such as [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome).
+Equivalent rules are also given in separate FASTA files.